-TEFCA: A Public Health Perspective
+TEFCA: A Public Health Perspective (final)

 The primary document is in two parts: Part 1 is a set of principles that set the foundation for Part 2 which is a set if minimum terms and conditions for trusted exchange.
 While the principles seem overall quite reasonable, the terms and conditions have many, many technical specifications and standards embedded within them and lay the groundwork for a very specific nationwide implementation.
-Though the phrase “network of networks” appears nowhere in these documents, Part 2 seems to describe an implementation not too unlike the original NwHIN/eHealth Exchange model that was implemented with limited success a number of years ago.
+Though the phrase “network of networks” appears nowhere in these documents, Part 2 seems to describe a technical implementation not too unlike the original NwHIN/eHealth Exchange model that was implemented with limited success a number of years ago.
 It does not appear that this model fits all that well with any of the major market-based strategies that have emerged in the past several years, notably the Commonwell Health Alliance, Carequality, or the Strategic Health Information Exchange Collaborative (SHIEC).

 The model embedded with the Common Agreement draws on the technical capabilities of a number of approaches; the IHE Cross-community Access (XCA) standard supported by Patient Identifier Cross Referencing (PIX) for patient matching adjudication seems to be supplemented by calls for a master patient index and a record locator service, neither of which are features of XCA.
 The model is also completely a query (“pull”) model, and unsolicited, or “push” transactions (such as those supported by the Direct protocol, once heavily promoted by ONC) is not even mentioned.
 ONC has clarified that push transactions were excluded because they considered these transactions well served by current networks and trust authorities.
 The model references the Consolidated-Clinical Document Architecture (C-CDA) format exclusively and ignores mentioning virtually all other data exchange formats, including HL7 v2 messages that account for a large volume of transactions today, with a passing reference to HL7’s Fast Healthcare Interoperability Resources (FHIR) and the SMART specification.
 It seems somewhat limiting for the assumed technical architecture of TEFCA to be embedded in the CA itself.
 A more sustainable approach might be to reference an external technical architecture that could be determined and maintained independent of the agreement itself but included by reference.
 Including only “pull” and not “push” transactions also runs the risk of the establishment of parallel infrastructures operating under parallel, but not necessarily consistent, policies.

 The requirement that a Qualified HIN implement APIs embedded in standards within twelve months of their publication seems somewhat unrealistic.
 The standards development process is ongoing, yet it takes longer for a set of systems fulfilling a particular use case to implement a particular version of a standard consistently and pervasively.
 For example, though the Immunization Information System community is still working to implement HL7 v2.5.1 messaging, HL7 has already balloted a v2.9 message.
 Organizations – including public health agencies – are unprepared to migrate to newer standards just because HL7 has published them.
 Even for C-CDA and FHIR standards, new (and sometimes conflicting) profiles are developed continuously and it may not be clear which one is appropriate to use.
 In some cases in the public sector, standards themselves are embedded in legislation or regulation that has longer chance cycles.

 A companion document, the Draft US Core Data for Interoperability (USCDI), introduces some additional uncertainly.
 It is not clear how an ever-expanding set of core data can ever be routinely satisfied when we struggle today to accommodate even the most basic data requirements reliably and accurately.
 It is also unclear how the HIPAA notion of “minimum necessary” applies to the requirement for transmitting a pre-determined core set of data.